ERP Software Demo Guide: Complete Steps and Examples

 Make a list of your current systems and integrations that the ERP will need to work with, such as CRM software, accounting systems, or warehouse management tools.

-This is essential for understanding how well the new ERP can integrate with your existing infrastructure.
 During the demo, ask the vendor how the ERP system will integrate with these platforms and what the implementation process will look like to avoid disruption in your operations.

 7. Prepare Timeline and Budget Expectation